krossdev/iam-ms/README.md

 ## What is message services

-When KrossIAM need send some data to external world like email, SMS and so on, it is send a request to the message server, ask it to complete the job.
+When KrossIAM need send some data to external world like email, SMS and so on, it is send a request to the message services, ask it to complete the job.

 ## Why message services